joshgarlandreese/WordPressRedTeam/README.md

 - Once I obtained the usernames I was able to run a hydra command to obtain the password.
 As noted above, port 22 is open so I wanted to obtain the password that could be used to SSH into the machine.
 - Command used: hydra -l michael -P /usr/share/john/password.lst -vV 22:192.168.1.110
-- This command exposed "michael" as the password for the username "michael".  utilizing ssh michael@192.168.1.110 with password "michael" I was able to gain access to Target 1.
+- This command exposed "michael" as the password for the username "michael".
+Utilizing ssh michael@192.168.1.110 with password "michael" I was able to gain access to Target 1.

 - flag1.txt: 9bbcb33e11b80be759c4e844862482
    - dirbuster was used to uncover the file path that led to the flag exposure.  http://192.168.1.110/service.html.
 Utilizing inspector it was uncovered the flag was exposed in plain text.